 There are 10 different standardized Medigap plans that can help pay some or all of these costs.
 However, some are more popular than others.
 Medigap’s most popular plans simply offer better coverage at a better cost.
 Some of the benefits consist on extending your Medicare benefits by an additional 365 days of hospitalization and offering coverage not available under Original Medicare such as $50,000 of Foreign Travel Emergency.

-That depends on your age, zip code and which plan you select.
-You can get an instant quote by clicking the button below
+It is helpful to get an understanding of Medigap’s average cost, but your price will also depend on many different variables such as your age, zip code and which plan you select.
+You can get an instant quote by clicking the button below.

 Alternatives to Medigap?